beyondwords-io/player/doc/getting-started.md

 The 'onload' attribute initializes a JavaScript class called 'BeyondWords.Player'.

-By setting `target: this`, the player will load immediately after the the script tag in the `<body>`.
+By setting `target: this`, the player will be added immediately after the the script tag in the `<body>`.

 ## How to configure it